 With the rise of social networks, the term “Email is dead” has become an age old adage, but it couldn’t be further from the truth.

 A well-maintained customer mailing list is an absolutely vital asset for any business/website owner.
 And why wouldn’t it be?
-The people your mailing list are familiar with your brand, products and services, and in many cases are ready to buy!
+The people on your mailing list are familiar with your brand, products and services, and in many cases are ready to buy!

 Growing and understanding your email list will result in more sales

 Launching a new product?
 Offering a big discount?
 Got big news to spread?
 Your ever-so-valuable email list should be the first place you turn to.